muppet9010/Factorio-Single-Train-Unit/README.md

 - The unit's first and last 2 tiles are for feeding fuel to the locos.
 The middle 3 tiles are for accessing the small cargo wagon.
 So all 7 tiles of the units length are usable by inserters.
 - The unit runs between the performance of a single loco & wagon and a dual headed train with a wagon.
 It consumes fuel at twice the usual loco rate to account for its compact dual direction nature.
 - The cargo wagon space is 1/2 of a standard cargo wagon.
+- The unit is unlocked with the standard Railway research.

 Not Implimented Yet
 ================